Workplace Discrimination: Everything You Need to Know

 The Civil Rights Act of 1964 (Title VIII) requires employers to ensure that promotions and employment cannot be based on someone’s religion, race, sex or national origin.
 Claims of discrimination in the workforce are investigated and any violators prosecuted by the EEOC.
 Anti-discrimination laws that protect employees from discrimination are also implemented by the agency.
 Many states (and even companies) have agencies that are like the EEOC to hand charges of discrimination at the local level.

 If you need help understanding discrimination in the workplace or have any other legal need, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.